google/mesop/docs/components/box.md

 ## Overview

-Box is a [composite component](../guides/components.md#composite-components) which acts as a container to group children components and styling them.
+Box is a [content component](../guides/components.md#content-components) which acts as a container to group children components and styling them.

 ## Examples